-Total project cost: £993
+AT A GLANCE Total grant: £993 Total project cost: £993 Round 4

 RAINBOW WOMEN'S GROUP

 Running weekly exercise sessions at the Margaret Alexander community centre for a minimal £2 charge, the Rainbow Women's Group plan to help women of all ages live a more active and healthy life.
 The project builds on the group's aims to help combat isolation among for vulnerable and excluded women.
 The project helps to improve communication, understanding, respect and interdependence between people from different age groups, genders and cultural backgrounds.